tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 test transactions are not shown in financial reports.
 IDK how to view them - currently I can track them through GP emails only (they are sent to license test account email each time subscription is renewed or cancelled).

+#### troubleshooting

+- `Error: The publisher cannot purchase the item.`

+  I got this error when I tried to purchase subscription.

+  => you cannot use developer account to test real subscriptions - even with test transactions (and of course you cannot make real purchases since you cannot pay to yourself).

 ### test with real subscriptions and real transactions